BXING2/reinforcement-learning/MultiAgent/README.md

 ## Dataset
 The simulation environment is Navigation of VMAS (VectorizedMultiAgentSimulator).
 The observations are 18 dimensional which consider the agent position/velocity, the relative agent position with respect to its goal, 12 LiDAR readings.
 The actions are 2 dimensional which consider the force applied on the agent.
 The reward consists of three parts: (1) agent reward accounts for the difference between agent-goal distances at two consecutive steps, (2) collision penalty accounts for the penalty from collisions, (3) final reward accounts for a reward obtained when all agents reach their own goals.

-The agent is trained for 100 iterations, each of which considers 6K frames.
+This example uses 4 agents.
+The agents are trained for 100 iterations, each of which considers 6K frames.
 Thus, 600K frames are used totally.

 Simulation Environment Link: https://github.com/proroklab/VectorizedMultiAgentSimulator/